Back to Year 9 Options

 For most jobs, employers will look for good communication skills, both written and spoken, and the ability to read with insight and understanding.

-Jobs using English specifically can include work in media, journalism, proof reading, publishing, legal professionals, advertising, book selling, office administration, web design, editorial work, secretarial work, public relations, poet, author, management and teaching.
+Jobs using English specifically can include work in media, journalism, proofreading, publishing, legal professionals, advertising, book selling, office administration, web design, editorial work, secretarial work, public relations, poet, author, management and teaching.

 Mathematics